-In a volatile economy with high unemployment many of us are cutting back expenditures in order to to stretch budgets further.
+While the economy has strengthened over the past five years, many of us are more conservative when it comes to vacation spending.
 And in order to afford a vacation, it may be tempting to pick a ship because it has the cheapest price.

 What we tend to forget is that our time is the most precious commodity of all.
 To spend precious vacation time on a ship where we dislike the food, service, our accommodations or fellow passenger is being penny wise and pound foolish.
 In the end, it’s a huge waste of money.

 For example, I’ve seen complaints about MSC Cruises from dissatisfied passengers.
 The company touts itself as a “premium” cruise line and too many travel agents parrot that description to clients attracted by low ticket prices.
 Keep in mind that “premium” is strictly an advertising term first introduced by Celebrity Cruises in the mid 1990’s.